v-sec0/ccna-mdnotes/L2/Spanning Tree Protocol.md

 - The **path cost** is the accumulative sum of the port cost of a given path to the root bridge.
 - **THERE CAN ONLY BE ONE!**

+A **designated port** are ports that carry traffic away from the root bridge to various segments.
+- On each segment there is **at least one** designated port that brings traffic from the root bridge.
+- There can be multiple designated ports for multiple segments.